Additional Solicitor General of India

 Additional Solicitor General of India abbreviated as Addl.
 SGI is a law officer of India who assists the Solicitor-General and the Attorney-General.
 Addl.
 SGI is governed by Law Officers (Conditions of Service) Rules, 1987.

-List of incumbent Additional Solicitor Generals
+List of incumbent Law Officers

 The list of incumbent Law Officers (i.e. AGI, SGI, Addl.
-SGIs) as of 2 September 2022 are as follows:
+SGIs) as of 10 September 2024 are as follows:

 Duties

 Duties of Solicitor General of India and other law officers are laid out in Law Officers (Conditions of Service) Rules, 1987: